troclaux/notes/data_structures.md

 - insertion, deletion and loop-up are guaranteed O(n * log(n))
 - because AVL is balanced, lookups in AVL are faster than red-black
 - red-black trees are better for insert intensive tasks

+### B-tree

+> self-balancing search tree

+- efficiently manages large amounts of sorted data stored on disk
+- commonly used in databases and file systems

+properties of B-tree of order _m_:

+- each node can have at most m children